dmcgits/dmcgits.github.io/mds/GPR103/week1_notes.md

 ___

+### Mixing Worlds

+The Unity IDE is used by artists, programmers and game designers, and blends a lot of disciplines.
+This class gets students from art and software engineering streams too, and you might have reservations.

+There's nothing to worry about.
+I'll let two generations of a fictional space doctor explain.

-### Dammit Jim!
+#### Dammit Jim!
 I'm a programmer, not an artist.

 ![McCoy Old](assets/week1/mccoy_old.jpg)

-That's okay, we're here to focus on the building of games.
-The [asset store](https://assetstore.unity.com/categories/2d) is full of sprites for people like us.
+That's okay, we don't have to create art for the games we're making this trimester.
+The [asset store](https://assetstore.unity.com/categories/2d) is full of sprites, both free and paid, and so is [opengameart.org](http://opengameart.org)

+Also, assessments won't be marked on quality of art.

 ![Asset store](assets/week1/asset_store_web.jpg)

 ___

-### Dammit Jim!
+#### Dammit Jim!
 I'm an artist, not a programmer!

 ![McCoy New](assets/week1/mccoy_new.jpg)

-Unity makes programming life a lot easier than starting out in C++.
+Unity makes programming life a lot easier for artists or casual scripters than starting out in, say, C++.

-* No compiler, command line!
-Very visual.
+* We can add scripts to things in our scene by hitting "add component", get away with writing just one line of code, and hit "Play"
-* Unity's API/engine does most of the dirty work, we just have to order it around.
+* The Unity team already wrote code to do most of the dirty work, we just script on top of it.
+All the image/model/sound/physics/input stuff is there
-* Drag and drop used for lots of things you'd normally have to manage in code.
+* Drag and drop or editing text fields/forms can change your variables without having to go back to the code.
-* Code can run in the editor each time we save and scripts can be disabled with a check box.
+* Compiling happens in the background.
+* You can disable scripts and objects by just clicking a checkbox.
 Testing becomes much easier.

 ![Script in Inspector](assets/week1/script_inspector.png)